Amazon reports $96.1 billion in Q3 2020 revenue: AWS up 29%, subscriptions up 33%, and ‘other’ up 51%

 AWS settles at sub-30% growth

 In Q1, Amazon Web Services (AWS) passed the $10 billion milestone, even as growth continued to slow.
 In Q2, AWS growth fell to 29% — the first sub-30% growth rate since Amazon started breaking out AWS numbers.
-It stayed at the 29% number this past quarter.
-The growth rate has been falling steadily for the past two years, and while COVID-19 accelerated the trend, it hasn’t fallen further.
+It stayed there, at 29%, this past quarter.
+The growth rate has been falling steadily for the past two years, and while COVID-19 accelerated the trend, at least Q3 wasn’t worse than Q2.

 $AMZN AWS revenue growth